-Appropriate provision must also made for secure cycle parking within the curtilage of the property.
-There should also be sufficient space for any additional cars to park, within the residential curtilage of the property where possible.
-This should not, however, result in the loss of front garden for hard standing for parking and refuse areas where this would detract from the existing street scene.
+Appropriate provision must also be made for suitable, covered and secure convenient cycle parking within the curtilage of the property where possible, referring to Policy C2 Parking Standards as guidance.
+There should also be sufficient space for cars to park, within the residential curtilage of the property where possible.
+This should not, however (where practical/unless deemed unnecessary by HBC), result in the loss of front garden for hard standing for parking and refuse areas where this would detract from the existing street scene.

-Proposed HMOs should meet the amenity standards set in the Delivery and Allocations Local Plan policy GR2: Amenity and any relevant standards set at a national level by national housing legislation and guidance.
+Proposed HMOs should meet the amenity standards set in the Delivery and Allocations Local Plan policies C1- Transport Network and Accessibility; C2- Parking Standards; RD3-Dwellings Alterations, Extensions, Conversions and Replacement Dwellings; GR2- Amenity; and any relevant standards set at a national level by national housing legislation and guidance.